Serving Florida's Estate Law Needs Since 1982

 Assets that are typically subject to probate include those solely in the decedent’s name.
 Examples to consider include real estate, bank accounts and various forms of personal property.
 Other nonprobate assets include those held in a trust, jointly owned property or accounts with designated beneficiaries (payable-on-death accounts, etc.).

-With proper estate planning guidance, it is possible to minimize the assets that are subject to probate.
+With proper planning and legal guidance, it is possible to minimize the assets that are subject to probate.

 How long does the probate process take in Florida?